We have recieved your query.

 As per HUDA (Haryana Urban Development Authority):

-Maximum permissible height with stilt floor is 14.5 meters from road level
+Maximum permissible height with a stilt floor is 15 meters from road level.

 The basement is the lower storey of a building, constructed below or partly below the ground.
 Depending upon the locality, there is a restriction to the height of the basement, projected above the average ground level.
 If the house is built on stilts, the allowed height will again depend upon the locality.

-To get all of this done hassle free Delhi NCR and Gurgaon, contact our experts on +919599818105 or schedule your free consultation on Prithu Homes.
+To get all of this done hassle free in Delhi NCR, contact our experts on +919599818105 or schedule your free consultation by visiting our contact us.